 People change jobs and careers much more frequently than was once the case.
 Wives, husbands and homes can change; the list of things that change is virtually endless.
 Keeping track of it all requires ruthless discipline!

 Many of us change our job several times over the years and accumulate a number of disjointed pension pots along the way.
-This situation will increase with “Auto-Enrolment” where membership of a pension scheme is compulsory unless you opt out.

 With rule changes allowing pensions funds to be passed to spouses and down the generations, it is vital to ensure that in the event of your demise your pension fund goes exactly where and to whom you want.

 It is normal when joining a pension scheme to nominate someone to benefit from your funds in the event of your death.
 Quite often in one’s early working years this could be your parents or siblings.